Security Compliance in Training Videos: Practical Guide

 Thankfully, risk management isn’t a complex process.
 Start by building a few smart compliance programs into your training program, and choose tools that support information security by design.

-Use screen capture tools that support secure editing
+1. Use screen capture tools that support secure editing

-Camtasia
+Camtasia Editor

-Camtasia is ideal for more in-depth training videos.
-This all-in-one screen recorder and video editor offers precise control over video and audio tracks, so you can easily edit out sensitive information without re-recording an entire module.
+Camtasia Editor is ideal for more in-depth training videos.
+This all-in-one screen recorder and video editor offers precise control over video and audio tracks, so you can edit out sensitive information without re-recording an entire module.

 Faster video creation with Rev